StephanTheisgen/splean/README.md

 ![splean vs. lean runtimes for Cuckatoo29](img/runtimes_29bit.png)
 ![splean vs. lean runtimes for Cuckatoo31](img/runtimes_31bit.png)

 As expected from the theoretical analysis, using a higher k-factor (less memory) does not increase the runtime.
 The splean solver nearly needs to calculate the same amount of Siphashes and also has nearly the same amount of random memory accesses, independent of the memory used.
 However, the speed up due to parallelization is clearly visible.
 Using 2 instead of 1 threads roughly halves the runtime.
 Going from 2 to 4 threads does halve the runtime again.
-However, using 8 threads does not lead to further improvements on my system.
+However, using 8 threads does not substantially lead to further improvements on my system.
 Probably because I have only 6 and not 8 cores.

 Finally, the following graphs show the average resulting equivalent runtimes compared to the lean solver approach (error bars show the minimum and maximum values measured for each variant):